tomato42/tls13-spec/draft-ietf-tls-tls13.md

 #  Goals of This Document

-This document and the TLS protocol itself are based on the SSL 3.0 Protocol Specification as published by Netscape.
+This document and the TLS protocol itself have evolved from the SSL 3.0 Protocol Specification as published by Netscape.
 The differences between this protocol and SSL 3.0 are not dramatic, but they are significant enough that the various versions of TLS and SSL 3.0 do not interoperate (although each protocol